Adnan-Sadi/NSU-Clubs/README.md

   ```bash
   git clone https://github.com/Adnan-Sadi/CSE299-Project.git
   ```
+- Export the database 'nsu_clubs2_0.sql' to your XAMPP PhpMyAdmin server.
 - cd into the 'nsu_clubs' Folder using Command Prompt.
 - Install Composer Dependencies.
 Run the following command in cmd-
    ```bash